• Skip to primary navigation

 Jump to Recipe·Print Recipe

-top view of cut bars
+Top down view of cut bars.

 Ingredients

-• honey (maple syrup for vegan)
+• honey (maple syrup for vegan) - to sweeten the crust

-• unsweetened shredded coconut
+• unsweetened shredded coconut - for the filling

-• vanilla
+• vanilla - added for flavor

-• chocolate chips
+• dark chocolate chips - for the chocolate topping.

-ingredients in walnut date bars
+Ingredients in walnut date bars.

-How To Make Walnut Bars
+How To Make Walnut Date Bars

 Crust

-First, make the crust.
-Place all crust ingredients in a food processor (or high powered blender) and blend until the mixture starts to clump.
+1. Place all crust ingredients in a food processor (or high powered blender) and blend until the mixture starts to clump.

 making the crust - step 1